Introduction to graph theory and basic algorithms: Flows on graphs

 By decreasing our flow $f$ by this flow $f'$ new flow becomes 0 at at least one edge.
 Then all edges from the source $s$ will be with 0 flow.
-One can obtain this procedure starting with all the rest vertices with positive adjacent edges.
-Thus by doing the same procedure at most $\|E\|$ times one can obtain the decomposition. \end{proof}
+This procedure can be obtained for all the rest vertices with positive adjacent edges.
+Thus by doing it at most $\|E\|$ times we obtain the decomposition. \end{proof}

 This theorem simple implies \bf{the decomposition algorithm}.\\